Treatment for Chronic Back Pain

 Discuss how to pace your return to activities with your physiotherapist or doctor.
 Before starting any exercise programme check with your doctor or physiotherapist to ensure it is suitable for your individual needs.

-Find out more about Chronic Pain in this series of related artices:
+Find out more about Chronic Pain in this series of related articles:

 References and Resources

-I have found a nice article that contains 11 chronic pain control techniques - I will definitely be sharing this with some of my patients.
+I have found a nice article that contains 11 chronic pain control techniques.
 You can find it here on Spine Health

 Read more in the full New Zealand Acute Low Back Pain Guidelines document here.